 - After it hardens, the excess cement is drilled or milled so that the top of the plug (kickoff point) is about 20 ft below the top of the milled section of the casing.

-- Sidetracking is accomplished in the same general manner as sidetracking in the open hole, allowing for a different type of measuring system, measurement-while-drilling (MWD).
+Sidetracking is accomplished like sidetracking in the open hole, allowing for a different type of measuring system, measurement-while-drilling (MWD).
 A measurement or instrument sub holds the MWD equipment.
 The MWD measurement sub is connected to the sidetracking motor assembly.

 - The assembly is then lowered into the hole.
 A mud pulse sensor or other sensing instrument is installed at the surface, depending upon the MWD system, and the data display monitor is also installed.

-- The Kelly is connected to the drill string, and the mud pump is started to circulate and rotate the bit.
+- The Kelly is connected to the drill string, and the mud pump starts circulating and rotating the bit.

 - The direction of the toolface should be checked on the monitor.
 It is normal to set the corrections in the surface readout equipment for true north and the difference between the toolface and the indicating magnets so that it reads the corrected toolface.
 Orienting is done by turning the drill string to point the toolface in the correct direction.

 - Then, the rotary is locked to prevent rotating the drill string.

-- The swivel is locked on the traveling block if the kelly is not used.
+- The swivel is locked on the traveling block if the Kelly is unused.

 - The drill pipe connections are made in the usual manner.

-- If it fails, the drill string is lifted out of the hole to replace the MWD equipment.
+- If it fails, POOH the drill string to replace the MWD equipment.

 - It is possible to sidetrack a few cased holes to bypass an unrecoverable fish, and the lower part of the hole may be redrilled by blind sidetracking.
 This is used when it is not necessary to monitor and control the direction of the sidetracked hole.